Valeriy Saratov: Political career

-From 2010 to 2011 he served as a Governor of Sevastopol.
-After the victory of Euromaidan, he resigned and moved to Sevastopol.
-He was dismissed from his post by the Order of the Cabinet of Ministers of Ukraine No. 307 of April 5, 2014.
-During the referendum on the status of Crimea, he called for voting in favor of joining Russia.
+From 2010 to 2011 he served as a Chairperson of the Sevastopol City State Administration.
+During the referendum on the status of Crimea in the midst of the Russian annexation of Crimea after Euromaidan, he called for voting in favor of joining Russia.
 He was put on the wanted list on suspicion of treason.
+He was subsequently dismissed from the civil service registry of Ukraine by the Order of the Cabinet of Ministers of Ukraine No. 307 of April 5, 2014.

 He died in Moscow on December 9, 2015.